back to top

 Religious leaders to converge in for ‘Healthy Sanitation Practices'

-NEW DELHI: Religious leaders from different faiths will converge in Ladakh in and Kashmir to discuss the water and sanitation crisis confronting the country and means for creating awareness about cleanliness among masses.
+NEW DELHI: Religious leaders from different faiths will converge in Ladakh in and to discuss the water and sanitation crisis confronting the country and means for creating awareness about cleanliness among masses.

-faces a big challenge in terms of water, sanitation and hygiene (WASH).
+“India faces a big challenge in terms of water, sanitation and hygiene (WASH).
 People in rural areas have toilets but they do not use them.
 It is because of the orthodox mindset and unawareness.
 This is what we are fighting for,” Swami Chidanand Saraswati, co-founder of the Global Interfaith WASH Alliance and president of Parmarth Niketan, Rishikesh, said.

-On August 29 and 30, religious leaders from all faiths will take part in the ‘GIWA Summit' which will discuss “ways to bring a change in the mindset and behavior” at the Mahabodhi Meditation Centre in Leh, Ladakh.
+On August 29 and 30, religious leaders from all faiths will take part in the ‘GIWA Summit' which will discuss “ways to bring a change in the mindset and behavior” at the Mahabodhi International Meditation Centre in Leh, Ladakh.
 UNICEF India will provide technical expertise, Saraswati said.

 Asked how religious leaders can help to fight the toilet crisis and open defecation in rural areas, he said, “People have to be made aware of the serious effects it can have on their health.
 Each person needs to be told about and shown with the help of microscope the germs that find their way into his food and body.
 Open defecation is one of the major reasons for contamination of sources of water.
 We are up against it.
 ‘Sanitation with mediation' is our motto”.